9 Garden Styles From Around the World To Inspire You

 • Winding paths that link to intimate, quiet, peaceful settings for contemplation and meditation.

 Knapp says Chinese gardens incorporate some of the same plantings and hardscape as Japanese gardens.
 “The overall feel instills a sense of peace and tranquility,” he says.
-“But don’t be afraid to really fill out the beds and be bold with your flower color choices.”
+“But don’t be afraid to fill out the beds and be bold with your flower color choices.”

 Best in USDA Plant Hardiness Zones 1a to 13b.